 • 5 ton, which cools more than 2,000 square feet

-Other considerations that can influence air conditioner size are:
+Other factors that can affect air conditioner size are:

-• The weather in Mankato area.
+• The climate in Mankato area.

 • Ductwork quality and age.

-• If your house receives more sun or shade.
+• If your residence receives more sun or shade.

-• Insulation quality and concentration.
+• Insulation quality and depth.

-• How many people are in your household.
+• How many people live in your home.

 When you’re buying a new air conditioner, it’s essential to be aware: